 Cat Flea Control

 External parasites, such as fleas are common in cats.
 Fortunately, in Calgary, we do not see an extremely heavy flea population, but they do exist in this area.
-Outdoor cats are at a much greater risk of contacting fleas and should be monitored regularly at home for signs of flea infestation.
+Outdoor cats are at a much greater risk of contracting fleas and should be monitored regularly at home for signs of flea infestation.
 Consider flea treatment, especially in the summer months, if you have a cat who spends a large amount of time outside.
 Contact our clinic to discuss the best flea preventive treatments for your cat.

 What are fleas?